 The average lifespan of an air conditioning unit system is 10-15 years.
-Once a unit hits 10 years of age it is time to see if repairs will outweigh replacing the unit.
+Once a unit hits 10 years of age and begins to have air conditioning problems, it is time to see if AC repair costs will outweigh replacing the unit.
 New units will improve the indoor air quality and also help the resale value of the home.

 Is there dust all over the home?
 That is a good indication that there are leaks in the duct work.
 Noticing white dust in the home?
 That happens to the duct work as it gets older.
 The combustion exhaust in a furnace is acidic.
 If this makes contact with galvanized steel, the acid will react with the zinc in the galvanizing, and this can produce a white powdery residue, as is commonly seen on the terminals of a car battery.
 If this substance is getting into the circulating air system, there could be a crack or hole in the heat exchanger, and that would be hazardous.
 Excess noise shows the possibility of the duct work not being large enough for the square footage or a problem with the unit’s indoor coil.